 Reverse Tooth – Like a regular tooth blade except the last inch of teeth are pointing in the opposite direction.
 This makes for cleaner cuts on the back of your work to minimize burrs and reduce sanding time after cutting.
 When mounting these blades, position them so that only about two reverse teeth cut into your wood when the blade is all the way up.

 Full Reverse Tooth – Every third tooth in the opposite direction.
 Has the virtually the same behavior as the regular reverse tooth.

 Crown Tooth – Similar to the full reverse tooth blades, crown tooth blades have every second tooth in the opposite direction.

-Spiral - The most "different" of all blades.
-These blades are effectively a normal blade that has been twisted into a spiral so that all sides have teeth.
-They cut equally well in any direction and thus require a little bit of practice to get used to them.
-Having teeth on all sides means they will make much wider cuts (thicker kerf lines) however you can cut bigger pieces on the saw more easily because you don't have to constantly spin your work piece around on the table.
-Highly detailed portrait patterns are best cut with spirals
+Spiral – These blades are effectively a normal blade that has been twisted into a spiral so that all sides have teeth.
+They cut in any direction and thus require a little bit of practice to get used to them.
+Having teeth on all sides means they will make much wider cuts (thicker kerf lines) however you can cut bigger pieces on the saw more easily because you don’t have to constantly spin your work piece around on the table.
+Highly detailed portrait patterns are best cut with spiral blades.

 Flat End Spiral – Same as spiral but with flat ends for easier installation in the saw.

 Reverse Spiral – Same as spiral but with every third tooth or the last inch of teeth in the opposite direction for cleaner cuts and less burrs as illustrated in both examples above.

 Metal Cutting Blades – Higher TPI for cutting metal.